yichenCY/FIX-Client-Development/README.md

    1) Total trading volume, in USD
    2) PNL generated from this trading
    3) VWAP of the fills for each instrument

+Note: Use Mini-FIX (https://elato.se/minifix/) for correctness comparison during the code development.